 The need in H&F

-In the past year, we’ve seen a 22 per cent increase in demand in free school meals from local families.
-This is expected to increase further due to the Covid-19 pandemic and workers losing their jobs.
+In the past year, we’ve seen a 12 per cent increase in demand for free school meals from local families.
+This is expected to increase further due to the end of the Covid-19 furlough scheme.

 In addition, we’ve launched a pioneering pilot scheme at two local secondary schools – Fulham College Boys’ School and Woodlane High School – to deliver free lunches.
-The free school lunches started in January as part of a four-year programme.
+The free school lunches started last year as part of a four-year programme.

 Like the free half term food vouchers, these schemes are paid for entirely by community contributions won by the council taking a tough approach in negotiations with property developers.

-H&F is working with schools, volunteer organisations and local businesses to rise to the challenge as a key aim in the council’s Industrial Strategy to harness the economic prosperity of our booming borough.
+H&F is working with schools, volunteer organisations and local businesses to rise to the challenge as a key aim in the council’s Industrial Strategy is to harness the economic prosperity of the borough.

 The system is broken